Bahar-M98/BCF2GraphQL_TUM/README.md

 ```

 Reproducing this over the REST API takes `2 + N` requests (topic events, comment events, then one IFC-version lookup per event).
 GraphQL does it in one.
 That gap, measured across realistic data sizes, is the heart of the thesis.

+The BCF event stream returns on the live demo too; the `ifcVersion` stamp on each event is only populated when the IFC files are present, so run it locally to see the version linkage.

 <p align="center">
   <img src="assets/topic-timeline.png" alt="topicTimeline merges the BCF issue timeline and the IFC model timeline through the GraphQL resolver layer into one version-stamped event stream" width="860">